Voter Information

 To register, you will need to provide documents that prove your identity, age, and citizenship.

-- A birth certificate, U.S. Passport/Pass card, and naturalization documents satisfies citizenship.
+• A birth certificate, U.S. Passport/Pass card, and/or naturalization documents satisfies citizenship.

 You will also need to provide documentation to prove that you are domiciled in the place where you intend to vote.
 There are many types of documents that will satisfy this requirement.
 A few examples are listed below:

-- A note from the person who owns, leases, rents, or manages/supervises the property where you are domiciled, confirming that you live there, which could include a family member or roommate.
-Any document containing the information is sufficient provided that in includes the statement that “providing false information is a violation of New Hampshire law under penalty of voting fraud.”
+• A note from the person who owns, leases, rents, or manages/supervises the property where you are domiciled, confirming that you live there, which could include a family member or roommate.
+Any document containing the information is sufficient provided that it includes the statement that “providing false information is a violation of New Hampshire law under penalty of voting fraud.”

-If you do not have any of these, you can also sign a domicile affidavit under oath, in front of an election official.
+If you do not have any of these, you can also sign a domicile attestation under oath, in front of an election official.

 For more information regarding Registering to Vote in NH, please visit here.